-EMPLOYER RESPONSIBILITY
+EMPLOYER RESPONSIBILITY 19

-This is a short summary of key employer responsibilities:

-Please remember that the prime contractor assumes all obligations prescribed as employer.

-- Provide a workplace free from serious recognized hazards and comply with standards, rules and regulations issued under the OSH Act. - Examine workplace conditions to make sure they conform to applicable OSHA standards. - Make sure employees have and use safe tools and equipment and properly maintain this equipment. - Use color codes, posters, labels, or signs to warn employees of potential hazards. - Establish or update operating procedures and communicate them so that employees follow safety and health requirements. - Employers must provide safety training in a language and vocabulary workers can understand. - Employers with hazardous chemicals in the workplace must develop and implement a written hazard communication program and train employees on the hazards they are exposed to and proper precautions (and a copy of safety data sheets must be readily available).
-See the OSHA page on Hazard Communication. - Provide medical examinations and training when required by OSHA standards. - Post, at a prominent location within the workplace, the OSHA poster (or the state-plan equivalent) informing employees of their rights and responsibilities. - Keep records of work-related injuries and illnesses.
-(Note: Employers with ten or fewer employees and employers in certain low-hazard industries are exempt from this requirement. - Report to the nearest OSHA office all work-related fatalities within eight hours, and all work-related inpatient hospitalizations, all amputations and all losses of an eye within 24 hours.
-Call the OSHA toll-free number 1-800-321-OSHA (6742); TTY 1-877-889-5627.
-[Employers under federal OSHA's jurisdiction were required to begin reporting by January 1, 2015.
-Establishments in a state with a state-run OSHA program should contact their state plan for the implementation date]. - Provide employees, former employees and their representatives access to the Log of Work-Related Injuries and Illnesses (OSHA Form 300).
-On February 1, and for three months, covered employers must post the summary of the OSHA log of injuries and illnesses (OSHA Form 300A). - Provide access to employee medical records and exposure records to employees or their authorized representatives. - Provide to the OSHA compliance officer the names of authorized employee representatives who may be asked to accompany the compliance officer during an inspection. - Not discriminate against employees who exercise their rights under the Act.
-See the OSHA "Whistleblower Protection" webpage. - Post OSHA citations at or near the work area involved.
-Each citation must remain posted until the violation has been corrected, or for three working days, whichever is longer.
-Post abatement verification documents or tags.
+20 21 This is a short summary of key employer responsibilities: 22 Please remember that the prime contractor assumes all obligations prescribed as employer.
+23 24 • Provide a workplace free from serious recognized hazards and comply with standards, rules and regulations issued under the OSH Act.
+25 • Examine workplace conditions to make sure they conform to applicable OSHA standards.
+26 • Make sure employees have and use safe tools and equipment and properly maintain this equipment.
+27 • Use color codes, posters, labels, or signs to warn employees of potential hazards.
+28 29 • Establish or update operating procedures and communicate them so that employees follow safety and health requirements.
+30 • Employers must provide safety training in a language and vocabulary workers can understand.
+31 • Employers with hazardous chemicals in the workplace must develop and implement a written hazard 32 communication program and train employees on the hazards they are exposed to and proper precautions 33 (and a copy of safety data sheets must be readily available).
+See the OSHA page on Hazard 34 Communication.
+35 • Provide medical examinations and training when required by OSHA standards .
+36 • Post, at a prominent location within the workplace, the OSHA poster (or the state-plan equivalent) 31 Informing employees of their rights and responsibilities.
+38 39 • employers in certain low-hazard industries are exempt from this requirement.
+40 • Report to the nearest OSHA office all work-related fatalities within eight hours, and all work-related 41 42 inpatient hospitalizations, all amputations and all losses of an eye within 24 hours.
+Call the OSHA toll-free number 1-800-321-OSHA (6742): TTY 1-877-889-5627 [Employers under federal OSHA's jurisdiction 43 were required to begin reporting by January 1, 2015.
+Establishments in a state with a state-run OSHA 44 program should contact their state plan for the implementation date].
+45 ٠ Provide employees, former employees and their representatives access to the Log of Work-Related 46 Injuries and Illnesses (OSHA Form 300).
+On February 1, and for three months, covered employers must 47 post the summary of the OSHA log of injuries and illnesses (OSHA Form 300A).
+48 • Provide access to employee medical records and exposure records to employees or their authorized 49 representatives.
+50 • Provide to the OSHA compliance officer the names of authorized employee representatives who may be 51 asked to accompany the compliance officer during an inspection .
+52 • Not discriminate against employees who exercise their rights under the Act.
+See the OSHA 55 c writistiepiower Protection webpage.
+55 • violation has been corrected, or for three working days, whichever is longer.
+Post abatement verification ~~ verification documentation.

-Correct cited violations by the deadline set in the OSHA citation and submit required abatement verification documentation.
+Correct cited violations by the deadline set in the OSHA citation and submit required abatement •

-OSHA encourages all employers to adopt an injury and illness prevention program.
+234 567 OSHA encourages all employers to adopt an injury and illness prevention program.
 These programs, known by a variety of names, are universal interventions that can substantially reduce the number and severity of workplace injuries and alleviate the associated financial burdens on U.S. workplaces.
 Also, numerous employers in the United States already manage safety using injury and illness prevention programs, and we believe that all employers can and should do the same.
-Most successful programs are based on a common set of key elements.
-These include management leadership, worker participation, hazard identification, hazard prevention and control, education and training, and program evaluation and improvement.
+Most successful programs are 8 based on a common set of key elements.
+These include management leadership, worker participation, 9 hazard identification, hazard prevention and control, education and training, and program evaluation and 10 improvement.

-SAFETY PROGRAMS
+SAFETY PROGRAMS 12 13